 The Source Control Small Group comprised Nina Bell (Northwest Environmental Advocates), Lauren Goldberg (Columbia Riverkeepers), Duke DeClue (City of Eugene Pretreatment and Oregon Association of Clean Water Agencies (ACWA)), Clayton Brown (Clean Water Services and ACWA), Rick Williams (City of McMinnville and ACWA), Curtis Barton (Water Environment Services and ACWA), Steve Starner (City of Silverton), Rich Garber (Boise Inc and Association of Oregon Industries), Ross Edginton (Eastside Plating), and Myron Burr (Siltronics), and was supported by the following DEQ staff: Karen Whisler (Senate Bill 737 Coordinator for DEQ’s Water Quality Program), Annette Liebe (Surface Water Management Section Manager for DEQ’s Water Quality Progtram), Scott Latham (RCRA Policy Analyst for DEQ’s Hazardous Waste Program), and Tiffany Yelton Bram (Pretreatment Coordinator for DEQ’s Water Quality Program).
 Ralph Lane Jr. of Odell Sanitary District participated in a few meetings before needing to withdraw.
 Kathleen Feehan and Ryan Sudbury of the Consolidated Tribes of the Umatilla Indian Reservation, Dave Wilkinson of the Oregon Department of Agriculture, and Emily Ackland of the Association of Oregon Counties were updated at points in the process.

+Perspectives Shared by Group Members

+A variety of perspectives were represented by Small Group members.
+These perspectives came through during the discussions during which the group tried to frame the problems our paper would address.
+Some group members were concerned that the federal Pretreatment Program was too limited in the types of industries and POTWs it covered while others felt that the current program is adequate to address the problem.
+Others made the point that most POTWs do not simply limit their program to the federal requirements but instead go beyond them already.
+DEQ shared information (see Appendix 3) about DEQ’s current ability to require Pretreatment Programs of POTWs beyond the scope set in the federal rules.

+During our conversations on ideas there were a variety of perspectives on whether to take a regulatory or voluntary approach.
+This is illustrated in part by the variations on similar themes some of the ideas represent.
+The argument in support of a regulatory approach was that the ability to have DEQ enforce rules that the POTW would be subject to and subsequently subject their industrial dischargers to is the most consistent and clear way to achieve greater control on discharges.
+Arguments for a voluntary approach to expanding pretreatment included giving more flexibility to POTWs to craft programs that met their needs and that a voluntary approach allows the POTW to grow their program as their resources grow.

 Ideas Proposed by the Source Control Small Group